 A mineral system is NOT a complete chlorine alternative as chlorine is still required – but only a small amount as backup.

-When a chlorine particle attacks and kills bacteria, or other organic material in your water, it forms a chloramine, which is chlorine that doesn’t kill anymore.
+When a chlorine particle attacks and kills bacteria, or other organic material in your water, it turns into chloramine or chlorine that isn't active and does not kill bacteria anymore.
 This particle just floats around in your water until it can be oxidized and broken apart.

 What is Breakpoint Oxidation?